istio/istio.io/content/en/docs/reference/config/analysis/ist0102/index.md

 ---

-This message occurs when you have a namespace that is missing the required annotation to indicate whether the namespace is autoinjected.
+This message occurs when you have a namespace that is missing the required annotation to indicate whether the namespace is auto-injected.

-To resolve this problem, always use an annotation to explicity declare whether or not you want the namespace to be autoinjected.
+To resolve this problem, always use an annotation to explicitly declare whether or not you want the namespace to be auto-injected.